salesforce/omakase/readme.md

 You can extend the `BasePlugin` class, which comes with a predefined subscription method for each subscribable syntax unit type.
 Override the particular methods as appropriate for your use case.
 While this isn't the most preferred implementation option, you may find it easier to consume as a starting point for a custom plugin.

+#### Observe and PreProcess

+Besides `@Rework` and `@Validate`, there are two more annotations that can be used to make a subscription method.

+**Observe**

+`@Observe` can be used in place of `@Rework` when your intention is to simply utilize information from the AST object and you do not intend to make any changes.
+In terms of execution order, `@Observe` and `@Rework` are equivalent.
+Currently the only difference `@Observe` makes is providing a better description of what the method intends to do.

+**PreProcess**

+Methods can be annotated with `@PreProcess` as well.
+Methods with this annotation will be invoked before all subscription methods of *any other type* (rework, validate, etc...).

+Generally speaking, this is not the annotation to use in most cases.
+It's more so utilized internally by the framework.
+In particular, it will only be called on units within the original CSS source code, not for dynamically created syntax units.

 ### Custom error handling

 The default `ErrorManager` is `ThrowingErrorManager`, which as you could easily guess will throw an exception on the first fatal error that is reported.
 For warnings it will only log a message.